We are accepting online applications for the position of full-time Vermont State Trooper.

 PHASE 2 - Hiring Panel Interview

-Phase 2 testing is typically scheduled one to four weeks after the successful completion of Phase 1 testing.
+Phase 2 testing is typically scheduled one to four weeks after the successful completion of Phase 1.

-A hiring panel interview is held before three commanders of the Vermont State Police.
-The panel will score a candidate based on a candidate's reasoning and problem solving, leadership, interpersonal skills, communication skills, presentation and achievements, and decisionmaking ability.
+A hiring panel interview is held before two commanders of the Vermont State Police and one civilian personnel from the Department of Public Safety.
+The panel will score a candidate based on a candidate's reasoning and problem solving, leadership, interpersonal skills, communication skills, presentation and achievements, and decision making ability.
 Knowledge of the department and the job is important.

 This is a job interview.
 Dress in business attire and know about the position for which you are applying.